Things I wish I'd known before buying: Teufel CINEBAR ONE

 The soundbar uses Micro USB.
 Not USB-C. Micro USB.
 In 2025.
 For a device that costs 250 euros.

 Look, I get that Micro USB cables are still around, but come on.
 Everything has moved to USB-C at this point.
-It's reversible, more durable, and actually current technology.
-Having that one Micro USB cable in my otherwise USB-C setup is just annoying.
+It's not a daily problem since you set it up once, but the connector feels flimsy during setup.
+Micro USB was never known for being robust, and it shows.
+USB-C would have been more durable and actually current technology.

 The 30-minute standby problem